jgte29/team-ernst-engel-proj03/README.md

 # EEP 153 Spring 2024 - Project 03 (Team Ernst Engel)

+## Directions:
+Run the Master Notebook only

+Keep in mind: year_range inputs are valid for "2019-20" and "2020-21" only

 ## Team Members
 Jordan Taqi-Eddin - jgte29@berkeley.edu; GitHub: jgte29